T-Fool/justit-sql-world-database-analysis/README.md

 ## 📁 Project Files
 - `world db.sql` - The SQL file to set up the database.
-- `screenshots/` - The folder containing the result of each query.
+- `screenshots/` - The Pictures containing the result of each query.
 - `README.md` - This guide.

 ## 🎓 Part of My Bootcamp Journey